 However lá-comparison was coined in a period when lá- was not used as a negative, and is problematic when combined with it.
 This is one of the reasons I personally favor u-negation.
 For example, with both la-negation and lá-comparison, “A is not brighter than B” would be **A lá calima lá B; I think A ui calima lá B reads better.

 For intensive an-, the question is whether it is derived from √AN or √AM, which in turn influences the form it takes when prefixed to certain words like those beginning with vowels.
-From the mid-1930s up until 1966 or 1967, the intensive was derived from primitive *an- (< ṇ-), and in this case I think it is better to use the older etymology.
+From the mid-1930s up until about 1965, the intensive was derived from primitive *an- (< ṇ-), and in this case I think it is better to use the older etymology.
 The prefix am- is more frequently used for “up”, and using the same prefix for intensives is problematic.
 Furthermore, there are hints that the prefix an- (but not am-) was used in Sindarin, notably in S. einior “elder” (PM/358), probably = an- + iaur “old”.